jpsagarm95/transformers_from_scratch/README.md

 # transformers_from_scratch

-Implementation of transformers in tensorflow based on the Building Transformer Models with Attention book by [machine learning wit](https://machinelearningmastery.com/)https://machinelearningmastery.com/.
+Implementation of transformers in tensorflow based on the Building Transformer Models with Attention book by [machinelearningmastery.com](https://machinelearningmastery.com/)

 I trained the transformer on the english-german-both.pkl dataset for 20 epochs on my cpu and achieved the training and validation losses as shown in the figure.